wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 # SharePoint 2010 deployment on Azure virtual machines

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the
+Azure recommends that most new deployments use the

 Microsoft SharePoint Server 2010 provides rich deployment flexibility, which can help organizations determine the appropriate deployment scenarios to align with their business needs and objectives.
 Hosted and managed in Azure, the Azure Virtual Machines offering provides complete, reliable, and available infrastructure to support various on-demand application and database workloads, such as Microsoft SQL Server and SharePoint deployments.